matloff/TidyverseSkeptic/README.md

 At the aforementioned SatRday conference, for instance, one of the speakers was a recent math graduate, now working in the business world.
-She emphasized that she likes functional programming because she can view it as the concept of functional composition in math, as in the example **h(g(f(x)))**.
+She emphasized that she likes functional programming because she can view it as the concept of functional composition in math, as in the above example **h(g(f(x)))**.
 But as explained in our discussion of pipes above, the claimed benefit of pipes is that one can use them to AVOID doing functional composition.

 This blind faith extends to other RStudio products, such as RMarkdown.
 On Tidy follower on Twitter, for example, mistakenly thought that one